-Brady Campaign (formerly Handgun Control, Inc.) on RTC: Sarah Brady: "the only reason for guns in civilian hands is for sporting purposes;" former HCI Chair, the late Pete Shields: "put up no defense - give them what they want;" Brady Center's Dennis Henigan: self-defense is "not a federally guaranteed constitutional right."
-In 1999, HCI claimed that between 1992-1997 violent crime declined less in RTC states than in other states.17 (HCI previously claimed RTC caused crime to rise.)
-HCI erred in categorizing 31 states as having RTC during the period, since only 17 of the 31 had RTC in 1992.
-HCI calculated crime trends from 1992 to under-represent the impact of RTC laws; by 1992 many states had RTC for many years and had already experienced decreases in crime.
-HCI misclassified Alabama and Connecticut as "restrictive," and credited restrictive laws for crime decreasing in some states, though states that had restrictive carry laws had had them for many years, and crime did not begin declining in those states until the 1990s, for reasons unrelated to guns.
+Brady Campaign (formerly Handgun Control, Inc.): Sarah Brady: "the only reason for guns in civilian hands is for sporting purposes."
+The late Pete Shields: "put up no defense - give them what they want."
+Dennis Henigan: self-defense is "not a federally guaranteed constitutional right."20 In 1999, HCl claimed that between 1991 and 1997, violent crime declined less in RTC states than in other states.21 HCl incorrectly categorized 31 states as having RTC during the period; only 17 had RTC in 1992.
+HCl calculated crime trends from 1992 to under-represent the impact of RTC laws; by 1992, many states had RTC for many years and had already experienced decreases in crime.
+HCl misclassified Alabama and Connecticut as "restrictive," and credited restrictive laws for crime decreasing in some states, though states that had restrictive laws had them for many years, and crime did not begin declining in those states until the 1990s, when crime decreased nationally.

-Violence Policy Center on RTC: In 1995, VPC claimed Florida's RTC law "puts guns into the hands of criminals."
-The claim was false, since the law permits a person to carry, not acquire, a firearm.
-VPC claimed "criminals do apply for concealed carry licenses," without noting that such applications are rejected.
-Contradicting itself, VPC noted that criminals requested that their rejected applications be reconsidered.
-"To set the record straight," Florida Secy. of State, Sandra B. Mortham, said, "As of November 30, 1995, the Department had denied 723 applications due to criminal history.
-The fact that these 723 individuals did not receive a license clearly indicates that the process is working."
+Violence Policy Center: In 1995, VPC claimed Florida's RTC law "puts guns into the hands of criminals" and that "criminals do apply for concealed carry licenses."
+22 However, the law permits a person to carry, not acquire, a firearm.
+And "to set the record straight," then-Florida Secy. of State, Sandra B. Mortham, said, "As of November 30, 1995, the Department had denied 723 applications due to criminal history."
 She added, "the majority of concealed weapon or firearm licensees are honest, law-abiding citizens exercising their right to be armed for the purpose of lawful self-defense."
-In 2001, VPC claimed that there are more women murdered with handguns, than criminals killed in self-defense.
-However, the value of handguns for self-defense is not in how many criminals are killed, but in how often people use handguns to prevent crimes, and how often criminals don't attack, fearing potential victims are armed.
+23 In 2001, VPC claimed more women are murdered with handguns, than criminals killed in self-defense.
+24 However, the value of handguns for self-defense is not in how many criminals are killed, but in how often people use handguns to prevent crimes, and how often criminals don't attack, fearing potential victims are armed.
 VPC also undercounted the number of criminals killed in self-defense by counting only those noted in police reports, thus excluding defensive homicides later determined to have been justified.
+VPC claims that permitholders have committed crimes, but those listed by the group were mostly crimes not involving guns, crimes committed with guns for which a permit was not required, crimes committed in locations in which a permit was not required to possess a firearm, and instances in which no crime was committed.

-McDowell Math: In 1995, anti-gun researcher David McDowell claimed that gun homicide rates increased in Miami, Jacksonville, and Tampa after Florida's 1987 RTC law.
-21 But homicide rates fell 10, 18, and 20 percent, respectively, in those metro areas from 1987 until 1993, the most recent data at the time.
-22 To show an "increase," McDowell calculated Jacksonville and Tampa trends from the early 1970s, when rates were lower than in 1993, but calculated Miami's from 1983, since earlier rates were higher and suggested crime had decreased.
-None of McDowell's homicides was committed by a carry permit holder, and he did not indicate which homicides had occurred in situations where a permit would have been required to carry a gun.
-McDowell once claimed D.C.'s murder rate decreased after its 1977 handgun ban; in fact the rate tripled.
-23
+McDowell Math: In 1995, anti-gun researcher David McDowell claimed that gun homicide rates increased in Miami, Jacksonville and Tampa after Florida's RTC law.25 But homicide rates had fallen 10, 18 and 20 percent, respectively, in those metropolitan areas from 1987 until 1993, the most recent data at the time.26 To show an "increase," McDowell calculated Jacksonville and Tampa trends from the early 1970s, when rates were lower than in 1993, but calculated Miami's from 1983, since earlier rates were higher and suggested crime had decreased.
+None of McDowell's homicides was committed by a carry permit holder, and he didn't indicate which homicides had occurred in situations where a permit would have been required to carry a gun.
+McDowell once claimed D.C.'s murder rate decreased after its 1977 handgun ban; in fact the rate tripled.27